South African elopement photographer

 With our exchange rate, you get plenty of bang for your buck.

 With more money, you have better access to incredible venues and suppliers that would be totally out of your budget back home.
-And since you are saving money by not hosting a lavish wedding ceremony, you have the option of putting more cash towards an unforgettable honeymoon by spoiling yourselves with VIP treatment.
+And since you are saving money by not hosting a lavish South African elopement, you have the option of putting more cash towards an unforgettable honeymoon by spoiling yourselves with VIP treatment.

 Making it official with marriage licenses

 The exact requirements will be dependent on your country of origin.
-Contact your marriage officer to determine what paperwork you need to validate your marriage in South Africa and your country of origin.
+Contact your marriage officer to determine what paperwork you need to validate your South African elopement and your country of origin.

 Time is of the essence